garrandall/popular-music-data/tracks/touch-it-busta-rhymes.md

 (Get low Bus!)
-Now that's the way that it goes (Uh huh) When we up in the spot the shit be flooded with hoes (Come on) See we a make it hot, the chicks will come out their clothes That's when you get it (Huh) mami already know I suppose (TURN IT UP!!)
+Now that's the way that it goes (Uh huh) When we up in the spot the shit be flooded with hoes (Come on) See we a make it hot, the chicks will come out their clothes That's when you get it (Huh) mami already know I suppose (TURN IT UP!)
 SHORTY WILDIN AND SHORTY OPEN SHE BEASTIN IT OUT
 FOR THE RECORD (Huh) JUST A SECOND I'm FREAKIN IT OUT (Come on) WHILE SHE TRYIN TO Touch SEE I WAS PEEPIN IT OUT